-Radioactive iodine is a procedure which results in the intentional destruction of your thyroid gland.
+Radioactive iodine is a procedure that results in the intentional destruction of your thyroid gland.

 This procedure is often used to treat serious medical conditions such as hyperthyroidism and thyroid cancer.